tencent cloud

 routingKeys

-Message routing rule, which can be obtained in the Binding Key column in the binding list in the console.
+Message routing rule, which can be obtained from the Binding Key column of the binding relationship list in the console.

-Create, compile, and run the message consuming program messageConsumer.py.
+Create, compile, and run the message consumption program messageConsumer.py.

 import os